 You Don’t Have to Label It

-In a TV advertisement for Honda scooters in 1984 Miles is seen leaning up against a scooter that looks like a prop straight from a 2020 scene in “Back to the Future”.
-In a reserved and somewhat awkward way he says, “I’ll play it first, and I’ll tell you about it later… Maybe.”
-(5) This quote was quintessentially Miles, and if the advertisers came up with it then they got him just right.
+In a TV advertisement for Honda scooters in 1984, Miles is seen leaning up against a scooter that looks like a prop straight from a 2020 scene in “Back to the Future.”
+In a reserved and somewhat awkward way, he says, “I’ll play it first, and I’ll tell you about it later… Maybe.”
+(5) This quote was quintessentially Miles, and if the advertisers came up with it, then they got him just right.
 For Miles, labels only served to distract from what the music or art really was.
 He took this so seriously that he even detested the use of the term “jazz”(12), often calling back to his early days in St. Louis where they didn’t call it anything (4).
-It seems that for Miles, if people knew what it was called, then it had already been done.
+It seems that, for Miles, if people knew what it was called, it had already been done.

-Earlier in the decade in a 1982 interview Miles was asked what “we should tell people about Miles”.
-He said “Don’t tell them nothin’.
+Earlier in the decade, in a 1982 interview, Miles was asked what “we should tell people about Miles.”
+He said, “Don’t tell them nothin’.
 Let them guess.
 What’s he gonna do next?”
 (9) Again, what we see from this example is a man who was far more interested in pushing forward into new lanes of creativity that hadn’t been discovered rather than placing himself within a set of walls, definitions, or descriptions.
 Putting a label on art, or even talking about it too much, can often distract from what it is and what it could be.
 For the modern artist, it is imperative that labels and categories don’t put unnecessary boundaries on the creative process.
-Transformational art is by definition something completely different from what had come before, and although such art is built upon the ashes of that which came before, placing it within boundaries and walls runs the risk of having it be associated with something which is dead or dying.
+Transformational art is, by definition, something completely different from what had come before.
+Although such art is built upon the ashes of that which came before, placing it within boundaries and walls runs the risk of having it be associated with something dead or dying.
 The rule is simply this: an artist’s art does not need to be placed within a certain lane or label, and refusing to do so opens up new paths of creative outlet that can supervene that which already exists.

 Listen With Your Heart